arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ## Conclusion

 You can now control your output using variable inputs to control your devices and make use of the powerful features for scientific computing and developing engineering applications!
-Different input modulators similar to the potentiometer porcessed by the various toolboxes offered my MATLAB can lead to infinite types of ouput beyond that of the brightness of an LED.
+Different input modulators similar to the potentiometer processed by the various toolboxes offered my MATLAB can lead to infinite types of ouput beyond that of the brightness of an LED.

 ## Further Ideas